 September 25, 2016.
 Getting ready for lobster season Friday at midnight.
 It was a little slow last year with all the warm water hoping for more and larger bugs this season.
 Don’t forget your fishing license and lobster log.

 September 12, 2016.
 We made it to Grand Cayman and dived the East End.
 On the 13th we did Stingray City and today we did the Northeast End.
 We have had some great visibility and animal action.

 September 1, 2016.Workload has stabilized so it is back to the water.
 Heading to Grand Cayman again for a week.
 Then our search for military artifacts will continue on our return.
 Sneaked away for a little fun driving to the desert in my new BMW M2 on Sunday.
-Blueberry Scones in Julian, house hunting in Borrego, Lunch at Harrah’s Casino and drinks at my friends Scott’s Yacht Club by 6 o’clock.
+Blueberry Scones in Julian, house hunting in Borrego, Lunch at Harrah’s Casino and drinks at my friend Scott’s Yacht Club by 6 o’clock.
 Went up in a sail plane on the way back in Warner Springs.
 It is amazing what you can do in a day in San Diego County.

 July 17, 2016.
 I have been tied up with my practice for the last six weeks.
 Brief synopsis: went to Maui again (no diving) have done a lot of metal detecting with some good finds.
 NO DIVING FOR LAST SIX WEEKS.
 This has never happened in the past but may persist until work slows down.
 An announcement that cannot keep however is the B-29 Gary Fabian found with NOAA in Saipan.
 Please click the photo for the link to NOAA’s site and see the video–read the story.